 An exception permitting disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for Black Hawk College.
-Additionally, upon request, Black

-Hawk College may disclose education records without consent in the following circumstances:
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for Black Hawk College provided that the conditions listed in \$ 99.31(a)(1)(i)(B)(1) - (a)(1)(i)(B)(3) are met. (\$ 99.31(a)(1)).
+Additionally, upon request, Black Hawk College may disclose education records without consent in the following circumstances, if the disclosure meets certain conditions found in \$ 99.31 of the FERPA regulations:

-- To officials of another school in which a student seeks or intends to enroll, or is already enrolled so long as the disclosure is for purposes related to the student's enrollment or transfer. - In connection with financial aid for which the student has applied or which the student has received, if the information is necessary to determine eligibility for the aid, determine the amount of aid, or enforce the terms and conditions for the aid. - To parents in the following circumstances: - When a student is dependent as defined in Section 152 of the Internal Revenue Code of 1986; or - The disclosure is in connection with a health or safety emergency. - To protect the health or safety of the student or other individuals in an emergency. - To comply with a judicial order or lawfully issued subpoena. - To authorized representatives of the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education, or state and local educational authorities, such as a state postsecondary authority that is responsible for supervising the College's state-supported education programs.
+- To officials of another school in which a student seeks or intends to enroll, or is already enrolled so long as the disclosure is for purposes related to the student's enrollment or transfer, subject to the requirements of § 99.34. (§ 99.31(a)(2)).. - In connection with financial aid for which the student has applied or which the student has received, if the information is necessary to determine eligibility for the aid, determine the amount of aid, or enforce the terms and conditions the aid. (§ 99.31(a)(4)) - To parents in the following circumstances: - o When a student is dependent as defined in Section 152 of the Internal Revenue Code of 1986; or - o The disclosure is in connection with a health or safety emergency. - o When the student's violation of any Federal, State, or local law, or of any rule or policy of the school, governing the use or possession of alcohol or a controlled substance if the school determines the student committed a disciplinary violation and the student is under the age of 21. (§99.31(a)(15)) - To protect the health or safety of the student or other individuals in an emergency. - To organizations conducting studies for, or on behalf of, the school, in order to: (a) develop, validate, or administer predictive tests; (b) administer student aid programs; or (c) improve instruction. (§ 99.31(a)(6)) - To accrediting organizations to carry out their accrediting functions. (§ 99.31(a)(7)) - To comply with a judicial order or lawfully issued subpoena. - To authorized representatives of the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education, or state and local educational authorities, such as a state postsecondary authority that is responsible for supervising the College's state-supported education programs.
+Disclosures under this provision may be made, subject to the requirements of §99.35, in connection with an audit or evaluation of Federal- or State- supported education programs, or for the enforcement of or compliance with Federal legal requirements that relate to those programs.
+These entities may make further disclosures of personally identifiable information to outside entities that are designated by them as their authorized representatives to conduct any audit, evaluation, or enforcement or compliance activity on their behalf. (§§ 99.31(a)(3) and 99.35)